 Information We Collect

 In order to process job applications, Extreme Reach collects a variety of information, including work history, current and prior home address, date of birth, driver’s license and social security number.

 Information we collect is retained for a period of four (4) years.
-If hired, information will be retained for four (4) years after your last day of employment.
+If hired, information will be retained for seven (7) years after your last day of employment.

 How Collected Data Is Used